Overview of Curricular Areas

 The entire school environment, including classroom education, physical education, and meal service shall be aligned with healthy school goals to positively influence students’ beliefs and habits and promote health and wellness, good nutrition, and regular physical activity.
 In addition, school staff shall be encouraged to model healthy eating and physical activity as a valuable part of daily life.

 The program also provides a high level of activity, which encourages problem solving and creativity.
-The emphasis is to provide diverse opportunities for individual success encouraging all students to work to their maximum through encouragement and positive reinforcement.
+The goal is to provide diverse opportunities for individual success, while encouraging all students to work to their maximum potential through encouragement and positive reinforcement.
 The program promotes the enjoyment of being active while incorporating cooperation, respect, and the acceptance of differing levels of ability and leadership.

-Health education incorporates skills, concepts, and ideas that enhance the total well being of the student.
-The program develops a balance of the emotional, social, intellectual, and physical aspects of human growth and development.
-This balance will help to enhance the quality of life for students.
-By including health education at all levels, students receive an early start to recognize the importance of a healthy lifestyle.
+Health education incorporates skills, concepts, and ideas that enhance the total well-being of the student.
+The curriculum includes a balance of the emotional, social, intellectual, and physical aspects of human growth and development.
+This balanced approach will help to enhance the quality of life for students.
+By including Health education at all levels, students receive an early start to recognizing the importance of a healthy lifestyle.
 It will also provide the building blocks for the development of children into capable adults who will make wise and healthy choices throughout their lifetime.

-Areas included in the health area of the total wellness program include fitness, nutrition, safety education, emotional health, drug/alcohol awareness, human development, and disease prevention.
+Topics in the Health curriculum include fitness, nutrition, safety education, emotional health, drug/alcohol awareness, human development, and disease prevention.

 The study of world language and culture provides students with the communication tools necessary for success in the pluralistic societies of the United States and abroad.
-Instruction focuses on the 5 Cs:
+World Language instruction focuses on the 5 Cs:

 Students begin world language instruction in second grade with Latin twice per week.
-The origins of words and the study of derivatives deepens the understanding of English and provides a basis for the study of other romance languages.
-In third grade students explore the language and cultures of French, Latin, Mandarin, and Spanish.
-From grade four through eight, students concentrate on the applicable skills in their selected language: reading, writing, listening, speaking, culture, decoding, and translating.
+The origins of words and the study of derivatives deepen the understanding of English and provide a basis for the study of other romance languages.
+In third grade, students explore the language and cultures of French, Latin, Mandarin, and Spanish.
+Students in grades 4 – 8 concentrate on the applicable skills in their selected language: reading, writing, listening, speaking, culture, decoding, and translating.

-In 2011 the district began offering Mandarin Immersion as an option for parents who wanted their child to develop bilingual proficiency in a second language.
-The program is housed at Cherokee Elementary School, but free bussing from Sheridan and Everett makes it available to students across the district.
-This fall two classes of students in kindergarten, first and second grades (2012-13) receive a half-day of instruction spoken in English and the other half-day in Mandarin (50/50 immersion).
+An optional Mandarin Immersion program is available to incoming kindergarten students.
+The program is housed at Cherokee Elementary School, but free bussing from Sheridan and Everett make it available to students across the district.
+Two classes of full-day kindergartners receive a half-day of instruction spoken in English and the other half-day spoken in Mandarin (50/50 immersion).
+Currently, there are approximately 158 students enrolled in grades K, 1, 2, and 3 immersion classes.
 Students in the program will continue to receive 50/50 Mandarin immersion through fourth grade.
-In the middle school, students will continue with the advanced study of Mandarin.
+In the middle school, students will have the option to continue with the advanced study of Mandarin.